garjita63/redpanda-streaming-demo1/README.md

 For this homework we will be using the files from Module 5 homework i.e. :

 Green 2019-10 data from [here](https://github.com/DataTalksClub/nyc-tlc-data/releases/download/green/green_tripdata_2019-10.csv.gz)

+*Note:*

+*Don't run these all steps on Jupyter Notebook.
+Otherwise the ipynb script file will grow very quickly when running the producer and consumer steps.
+Please run on terminal.*

+*All scripts created using pyhton (.py) extention*

 ## Redpanda Demo Project Architecture